 Heidelberg was also where I met my wife, Kathleen, from California, who was finishing her German studies at that same university.
 We were married in Heidelberg and both of our children were born in that city.
 After a number of years of employment at various institutions, I was offered a job in New Hampshire working for a large European technology company.

 Due to the restructuring of that company I transferred to Sylvania Lighting.
-I was employed at Sylvania for 32 years as an analytical scientist, and while there I also earned an MBA in Management from Lesley College.
+I was employed at Sylvania from 1984 to 2017 as an analytical scientist, and while there I also earned an MBA in Management from Lesley College.
 Finally, in 2017 I retired so that I could accept my new responsibilities as a State Representative.
 Our family lived for 17 years in Amherst NH where we were involved in various civic and political activities.
 Then in 2001 we moved to Portsmouth where both my wife and I have been very active in our community.
 For 4 years I served as the Chair of the Portsmouth Democrats, as well as working as a poll-worker at the Ward 3 and 4 voting locations.
 I served as the chair of the Memorial Bridge Illumination Committee, as co-chair of both the Portsmouth Peace Treaty and the Welcome Home/End of Iraq War parades.
 I was also involved in fund-raising efforts for the new Portsmouth Public Library and the African Burying Grounds project.
 Currently I am a board member of SIPP (Save Our Indoor Portsmouth Pool).

 I was elected as the Ward 3 State Representative in 2016, after the unexpected death of my friend State Representative Debbie DiFranco.
 In the General Court, I currently serve on the Science Technology & Energy Committee, which deals with new technology, utility issues, renewable energy and energy efficiency.